GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 The empirical analysis highlights differentiated sectoral responses to digitalization across the OECD economies:

--Primary sectors (Agriculture, Forestry & Fishing; Mining & Quarrying): The impact of digitalization remains limited but shows emerging signs of positive contribution, particularly through improvements in efficiency and resource management.
+-Primary sectors (Agriculture, Forestry & Fishing; Mining & Quarrying):
+The impact of digitalization remains limited but shows emerging signs of positive contribution, particularly through improvements in efficiency and resource management.

--Secondary sectors (Manufacturing, Construction, Energy, Water & Waste Management): Digital transformation has a stronger and more measurable effect, mainly via productivity gains, process automation, and innovation-driven growth.
+-Secondary sectors (Manufacturing, Construction, Energy, Water & Waste Management):
+Digital transformation has a stronger and more measurable effect, mainly via productivity gains, process automation, and innovation-driven growth.

--Tertiary and knowledge-intensive sectors (ICT, Finance, Professional, Scientific & Technical Services): These sectors record the largest gains, reflecting their higher absorptive capacity for digital technologies and their role as enablers of broader economic spillovers.
+**-Tertiary and knowledge-intensive sectors (ICT, Finance, Professional, Scientific & Technical Services): ** These sectors record the largest gains, reflecting their higher absorptive capacity for digital technologies and their role as enablers of broader economic spillovers.

+**-Entrepreneurship: **
--Entrepreneurship: Functions as a transmission and amplification mechanism, magnifying the positive effects of digitalization, especially in innovation-driven and service-oriented economies.
+Functions as a transmission and amplification mechanism, magnifying the positive effects of digitalization, especially in innovation-driven and service-oriented economies.

--Dynamic responses (Impulse Response Functions): IRF analysis reveals that digital shocks exert persistent and long-term positive effects on Gross Value Added (GVA), with the strongest sustained impacts observed in services, ICT, and finance.
+**-Dynamic responses (Impulse Response Functions):**
+IRF analysis reveals that digital shocks exert persistent and long-term positive effects on Gross Value Added (GVA), with the strongest sustained impacts observed in services, ICT, and finance.

--Sectoral Digital Economy Index (SDEI): The pilot implementation of the SDEI for the Education sector demonstrates the feasibility of constructing sector-specific digital economy indicators grounded in econometric evidence.
+**-Sectoral Digital Economy Index (SDEI):**
+The pilot implementation of the SDEI for the Education sector demonstrates the feasibility of constructing sector-specific digital economy indicators grounded in econometric evidence.
 Results show consistent and robust index scores across OECD countries, with the EU slice confirming data reliability and comparability.
 This provides a strong foundation for extending the index methodology to additional sectors in future research.

-These findings confirm the central hypothesis of the thesis: **the Digital Economy is a key driver of sectoral value added, with entrepreneurship acting as a crucial amplifier of its impact. **
+These findings confirm the central hypothesis of the thesis: **the Digital Economy is a key driver of sectoral value added, with entrepreneurship acting as a crucial amplifier of its impact**.

 The evidence underscores the importance of aligning digital policies with entrepreneurship development in order to maximize productivity, innovation, and sustainable economic growth.